Wenxin7/Happy-AI-Tetris/README.md

 ## Install

-Download or cloen the repository from the wibsite run the file "player.py" directly.
+Download or cloen the repository from the wibsite.
+Firstly, install pygame package.
+Then, run the file "player.py" directly.

 ```
 python3 player.py